everytime79/everytime79/README.md

 <!--  Hi there  -->
   <h3 align="center"> 👋 Hi there 👋 </h3>
     <p align="center">
-      I'm everytime79🌱 | Have a Nice Day✨
+      I'm Sungsoo 🌱 | Have a Nice Day ✨
     </p>

 <!--  gif  -->